invirtiendo/invirtiendo.github.io/_reviews/2017-07-01-7-habitos-gente-eficaz.md

 - **Think win-win**: When negotiating with others, don’t try to get the biggest slice of the cake, but rather find a division that is acceptable to all parties.
 You will still get your fair share, and build strong positive relationships in the process.
 - **Seek first to understand, then to be understood**: When someone presents us with a problem, we often jump right to prescribing a solution.
 This is a mistake.
 We should first take time to really listen to the other person and only then make recommendations.
 - **Synergize**: Adopt the guiding principle that in a group, the contributions of many will far exceed those of any individual.
 This will help you to achieve goals you could never have reached on your own.

+**The key message of this book**:
+Being truly effective means being clear about what it is you want to achieve, and being proactive in putting your goals into action.
+This is best achieved by striving to synergize with others, to invest in lasting relationships and to maintain a balanced lifestyle.
+{: .notice-info}

+How can you make lasting changes to yourself and stay productive on a long-term basis?
+> In order to change, you have to address your character and not your behavior.
+> Working on character involves aligning personal paradigms with universal principles.
+> “Sharpen the saw” if you want to keep sawing.

+How can you achieve great things and shape the world around you effectively?

+> “Be proactive" and take control of your own fate.
+> “Begin with the end in mind" – if you want to achieve something, you need long-term goals and a mission statement.
+> In order to attain your goals, you need to visualize the outcome of every action as clearly as possible before doing it.
+> If you want to be truly effective, always “put first things first.”

+How can you integrate and synergize successfully with others?

+> “Think win-win” to get your share of the cake and build lasting relationships at the same time.
+> Forming stable relationships with others means investing in emotional bank accounts.
+> If you want to be able to influence others, “seek first to understand, then to be understood.”
+> “Synergize” by treating others with openness and respect.

 ### Como cambiar
 In order to change, you have to address your character and not your behavior.